rebcabin/masr/README.md

 - Install leiningen (look it up on the web, there is only one)

-- type `lein test` at the terminal
+- type `lein test` at the terminal.
+Interacting with the tests is the best way, by far, to learn the code.

 - type `lein run` at the terminal